chizobavictory/FoodApp_Fullstack/README.md

 ### Requirements:
 IMPLEMENT AUTHORIZATION AND AUTHENTICATION: PROTECT ALL ROUTES.
 ONLY THE LOGGED-IN USERS CAN PERFORM THE FOLLOWING OPERATIONS

-- You can browse through listings.
+- You can browse through food listings.
-- You can create hotel listings
+- You can create food listings
-- You can edit a hotel listing.
+- You can edit a food listing.
-- You can delete a hotel listing.
+- You can delete a food listing.
-- How will I complete this project?

 ### Your aplication should be able to perform:
 - GET Request which returns all the data in your database